cm090/rhit-moodle-tweaks/README.md

 ModifyURL:
 - Redirects to dashboard when on site home and course enrollment pages.
 Add `#bypass` to the end of the URL to avoid redirect.
 - Removes forcedownload attributes from file links.
 Useful for images and PDFs.

+addButtons:
+- Adds links to external sites at the top of the dashboard page

 ### CSS
 A modern interface design with darker colors